Shade flowers we love them, and it’s good to have a cool and shady setting around your home.

 Monarda Clinopodia (Bee Balm or White Bergamot)

-Monarda clinopodia is also known as Bee Balm or White Bergamot.
+Monarda clinopodia is also known as the Bee Balm plant or White Bergamot.

 It is a perennial wildflower which makes an excellent addition to your hummingbird, butterfly in the bee garden.

 The plant thrives in full sunshine but may tolerate some partial shade.